 This tour covers a fantastic and easygoing introduction to African birds and this delightful country.
 Join us for a holiday that you won’t soon forget.
 We are also offering a post-tour extension to the neighbouring Senegal.
 Please enquire for more information.

-What’s included: Accommodation in double occupancy, in hotels or lodges listed or similar, gratuities for services provided by Quest, ground transportation, park entrance fees, airport transfers in The Gambia, if travelling as per the group flight itinerary, meals as described in the itinerary, services of Quest Nature Tours Director Justin Peter and local Gambian naturalists.
+What’s included: Accommodation in double occupancy, ground transportation, park entrance fees, airport transfers in The Gambia, most meals, services of Quest Nature Tours Director Jean Iron and local Gambian naturalists.
 Taxes and gratuities of US$275 are included.

 A past president of the Ontario Field Ornithologists and retired school principal, Jean Iron is active writing for nature publications and participating in Wildlife Surveys for the Ministry of Natural Resources.